pressidium/pressidium-cookie-consent/readme.txt

 Integrate with Google Consent Mode (GCM) to adjust how Google tags behave based on the user’s consent preferences.
 Supports both Google tag (gtag.js) and Google Tag Manager (GTM) implementations.

+= 🧱 Block for the WordPress Block Editor =

+Easily add the `pressidium/cookies` block to the Block Editor to display the list of cookies used on your website, when used in a block theme.
+Use the `[pressidium_cookie_consent_cookies]` shortcode, when used in a classic theme.

 = ⌨️ Control it programmatically =

 Programmatically control the plugin.
 Conditionally show/hide the cookie consent banner and/or the settings modal, accept one (or more) cookie categories, erase cookies, load previously blocked scripts, etc.